 When NOT to Discount Your Web Design Services

-It can be a sign of a one-way relationship, where your experience and expertise aren’t being valued.
+It can be a sign of a one-way relationship.
+One where your experience and expertise aren’t valued.
 It might be better to see them walk away in an angry heap than to feed their ego.

-Remember: It’s Your Business, Your Decision
+It’s Your Business, Your Decision

 - The Hidden Benefits of Raising Your Prices